Thanks to the awesome guys at JetBrains and their Project Rider IDE, it’s now possible (unofficially) to develop Xamarin.Android apps on Linux.

 And add this setting:

-If you are using an existing project, you need to update the import directive at the end of the project file from this:
+If you are using an existing project and you have the following import directive at the end of the project file:

 <Import Project=”$(MSBuildExtensionsPath)\Novell\Novell.MonoDroid.CSharp.targets” />